 Remember the Incredible Hulk?
 The huge, raging green guy in the torn pants?

 I’d never offer him up as a model for emotional self-regulation.
-But we sensitive introverts could take a great lesson from the Hulk’s total disregard for his clothes.
-For too many of us, the shame shirt is a wardrobe basic.
+But we highly sensitive people (HSPs) have a lot to learn from the Hulk’s utter disregard for his clothes.
+Why?
+Because for too many of us, shame is a wardrobe basic.

 Watch yourself and notice how often you experience two layers of pain: the original pain, and shame about being in pain.
 If I’m feeling low or anxious or irritated, I’ll judge myself: “Why am I down today?
 There is no good excuse.”
 “I can’t believe I’m irritated at her.
 I should accept what I can’t change!”
 Do you hear the judgment in these comments?
 This is a form of self-shaming.
 It’s an extra layer of pain.

-This is a common challenge for sensitive introverts.
-You are wired to feel things deeply.
-But at some key point in your development, you got the message that your feelings were somehow “too much.”
+This is a common challenge for sensitive people.
+We are wired to feel things deeply.
+But many of us got the message early on that our feelings were somehow “too intense.”

 Feeling bad can be good news